NBA Rumors: Latest Free-Agency Buzz on LeBron James, Paul George and More

 Wojnarowski also reported the Philadelphia 76ers and Houston Rockets have an interest in George, which isn't surprising but could make things even more difficult.
 There's always the chance George sticks with the Thunder and hopes to contend alongside Russell Westbrook and Carmelo Anthony, though whether they can ever reach Warriors or Rockets status is hard to say.

-In Pursuit of a Super Team
+In Pursuit of a Superteam

 Let the rumor mill tell it, James is reaching out to some of the NBA's best players about forming a super team.